Pain in childbirth has been around since time began.

 - 2 cups nettle leaves

-Combine herbs and store in air tight jar or container.
+Combine herbs and store in an air tight jar or container.

 To make hot tea, pour 1 cup boiling water over 1-2 Tablespoons of the tea mix.
 Let it steep for about 10 min.
-Remove the leaves and sweeten with stevia (use honey or maple syrup on paleo or AIP diet).
+Remove the leaves and sweeten if desired.

-pour about 8 cups of water over 4 c. of leaves and let steep for about 4 hours.
+Pour about 8 cups of water over 4 c. of leaves and let steep for about 2 hours.

 Strain the leaves and pour the liquid into a gallon container.
-Sweeten with stevia, honey , or maple syrup if needed and fill the container the rest of the way with water.
+Fill the container the rest of the way with water.
+Sweeten if desired.